TrueBitFoundation/webasm-solidity/README.md

 sh runtests.sh
 ```

+Or if you want to build the dependencies yourself:

 Install the test server.
 Testrpc seems to require a recent version of Node.js:
 ```
 curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -